arslanberkeozgur/OpenGLGameEngine/README.md

 Returns the GLObject pointer with **index** given by the parameter.

 - ###### void KillObject(GLObject* obj) :
 Kill and remove the object from the list of objects.
-Since list of objects is a list of unique pointers, this will remove the object completely from memory, therefore **user doesn't need to worry about garbage collection as long as he/she kills the object after he/she is done with it.**
+Since list of objects is a list of unique pointers, this will remove the object completely from memory, therefore **the user doesn't need to worry about garbage collection as long as he/she kills the object after he/she is done with it.**

 - ###### GLuint GetObjectCount() :
 Returns the number of objects which exist in the list of objects of the manager.